 What’s an Alternative?

 Pet Fresh is an all-natural pet odour eliminator that uses beneficial bacteria and enzymes to break down and digest the stabilising organics produced by pets.
-Thus, preventing their reaction with the ‘bad’ odour producing bacteria and instead leaving the added benefit of a fresh mint fragrance.
+Thus, preventing their reaction with the ‘bad’ odour producing bacteria and instead of leaving the added benefit of a fresh mint fragrance.
 Unlike baking soda, Pet Fresh tackles the source of the bad odour rather than covering it up.
 Furthermore, because it is a liquid, it can penetrate deeper for applications such as carpets to be more effective.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.